Saul 'Canelo' Alvarez Profile

 Having spent more than half his life as a professional, Canelo is firmly placed as boxing's Pound for Pound king and is cementing his legacy as one of the true Mexican greats.

-Saul 'Canelo' Alvarez is a Mexican professional boxer who is a four-division world champion and currently holds the WBA middleweight title.
-As of 2020, Canelo holds the lineal and Ring Magazine titles at 160-pounds as well as the WBA regular belt at super middleweight.
+Saul 'Canelo' Alvarez is a Mexican professional boxer who is a four-division world champion and currently holds the WBA, WBC, WBO and Ring Magazine super middleweight titles.

-Starting his career at 15, Canelo has been in the sport for 15 years and is boxing's most lucrative active fighter having previously signed an 11-fight, $365million deal with DAZN - although he is now a free agent.
+Starting his career at 15, Canelo has been in the sport for 15 years and previously signed an 11-fight, $365million deal with DAZN - boxing's most lucrative deal, although he negotiated his release from the deal after three fights toc become a free agent.

-The name Canelo translates to for someone who has red or cinnamon hair in Spanish.
-His first fight on DAZN saw Canelo become a three-division world champion by beating England's Rocky Fielding at Madison Square Garden in 2018.
+His first fight on DAZN saw Canelo become a three-division world champion by beating England's Rocky Fielding at Madison Square Garden in 2018 for the WBA 'regular' super middleweight title.

-He then moved back down to unify the middleweight division against Daniel Jacobs on Cinco de Mayo weekend last year.
+Canelo would move back down in his next fight to unify the middleweight division against Daniel Jacobs on Cinco de Mayo weekend last year.

-His most recent fight in November 2019 saw the 30-year-old become just the second Mexican fighter to win a world title at light heavyweight after knocking out Sergey Kovelev in spectacular fashion.
+In November 2019, the 30-year-old become just the second Mexican fighter to win a world title at light heavyweight after knocking out Sergey Kovelev in spectacular fashion.

 Known for his counterpunching and lethal body shots, Canelo won his first world title with victory over Matthew Hatton - younger brother of Ricky - in 2011 at junior middleweight.